-The author would like to thank Mark Sapir for kindly informing me of the existence of the group used to construct the final example in Section~\ref{section:examples}, and Peter Neumann, for carefully reading an early draft of this paper and for his many helpful suggestions.
+Some of the work for this paper took place while the author was a Philip T.~Church Postdoctoral Fellow at Syracuse University.
+The author would like to thank Mark Sapir for pointing out that \cite{obraztsov} could be used to construct an example of type (\ref{classification_of_finite_stabilizer:split_extension_case}), and Peter Neumann, Cheryl Praeger and Luke Morgan, for carefully reading early drafts of this paper.
+The author would also like to thank the anonymous referee, whose suggestions greatly improved this work.